JvanKatwijk/qt-dab/README.md

 each second NULL period may contain an encoding of the TII data.
 The *TII scope* shows (part of) the spectrum of the data in the NULL period, the TII data is encoded as a 4 out of 8 code.
 Indeed, four larger (and four smaller) peaks can be seen in the picture.
 In this picture the pattern shown is 0x1e.

-This TII data - when decoded leads to 2 2 digit numbers -  is used to identify the transmitter of the signal received.
+This TII data - when decoded leads to two 2 digit numbers -  is used to identify the transmitter of the signal received.

 ![6.8](/res/read_me/qt-dab-channel.png)